PythonicNinja/mevo/README.md

 ```

-# other parts of the code with constants:
+# other parts of the code with constants

 ```
 package com.mevo.app.constants;